Visualizing Sports Betting with Python; Evolution of a Bankroll Over Time With +EV Betting

 Measuring Precordial Leads, V1-V6:

-In summary, Wilson’s Central Terminal cannot be approximated on an Apple Watch without connecting all of your limbs with copper wires and then connecting that to one of the Apple Watch electrodes.
+The original publications are in the American Heart Journal, whose volumes from 1932-1934 are archived online for free.
+In summary, Wilson’s Central Terminal cannot be faithfully created on an Apple Watch without connecting all of your limbs with copper wires and then connecting that to one of the Apple Watch electrodes.
 This is unwieldy and defeats the purpose of a portable, wearable ECG.
 However, there are means to approximate it which are effective.
 I found two approaches in the literature to this approximation:

 1. Using the right arm (wrist) as an approximation was the simplest approach, and was described and validated by a cardiologist in this 2019 publication